“The end.”

 There are so many different types of editing out there, it’s enough to send your head into a spin.

-In this guide we’ll take you through the main types of editing you have to choose from, what exactly they entail, and when it might be worthwhile going through a few different editors to get your book where you need it.
+In this guide, we’ll take you through the main types of editing you have to choose from, what exactly they entail, and when it might be worthwhile to go through a few different editors to get your book where you need it.

 4 different types of editing for your book